Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Introduction

-\item Finally, we evaluate our modeling and analysis technique with the help of complex functionality of an on-board charger (OBC) control unit \cite{Schnitzler2020} for battery electric vehicles (BEV), to investigate if the resulting specifications fulfill the demands of automotive development projects.
+\item Finally, we evaluate our modeling and analysis technique with the help of complex functionality of an on-board charger (OBC) control unit \cite{Schnitzler2020} for battery electric vehicles, to investigate if the resulting specifications fulfill the demands of automotive development projects.
 We demonstrate that the MBSE methodology is suitable to process real-world stakeholder requirements.
 The proposed method (Fig. \ref{fig:mbsescil}) supports an early structuring of stakeholder requirements, which enables the definition of validation concerns already in the requirements analysis phase.
 We found that this explicit and early modeling of validation concerns in combination with TDSS is suitable to provide an orientation for the modeling, analysis, and documentation task.
-Instead of manually modeling system interactions to analyze and document the expected system behavior, our technique allows the simulation of system interactions driven by the validation concern.
-As a result of a successful simulation run, we automatically generate UML sequence diagrams that document the system requirements that are linked to the validation and stakeholder concerns.

 Compared to the established development process at the Tier-1 supplier company, we identified that our technique is beneficial to plan distributed validation tasks and align these tasks to specific validation goals.
-The combination of the validation-focused MBSE technique with the automated test-case generation based on NLP techniques and the formal scenario-based requirements modeling improves the state of practice for the system requirements and test specification. \end{itemize}
+Our validation-focused MBSE technique improves the state of practice for the specification of system requirements and test.
+C3 \end{itemize}

-\paragraph{Outline} This paper is structured as follows: In Sect. \ref{sect:context} we introduce the relevant context.
+\textbf{Outline} This paper is structured as follows: In Sect. \ref{sect:context} we introduce the relevant context.
 In particular, we introduce the demands for requirements and test specifications in automotive development projects.
-Sect. \ref{sect:foundations} introduces foundations on scenario-based requirements modeling, test-case generation based on requirements in unstructured natural language, and related work on test-driven modeling and MBSE techniques.
+Sect. \ref{sect:foundations} introduces our TDSS technique and related work on test-driven modeling and MBSE techniques.
 The developed MBSE methodology including the ontology, viewpoint and views, and the specification method are shown in Sect. \ref{sect:systemsmodeling}.
 The evaluation is presented in Sect. \ref{sect:casestudy}.
 We conclude in Sect.~\ref{sect:closing}.